-Below are some examples of consultancies we have carried out in the UK.
+Below are some examples of consultancies we have carried out in the UK and overseas.

 Effective practices in Continuing Professional Development - Training and Development Agency for Schools

 This national consultancy programme supports 600+ schools, local authorities and educational organisations to investigate the kind of practices that lead to the most effective professional development for colleagues in and across schools.

 Aspiring leaders development programmes - consultancy for clusters of schools and local authorities

 We work with local authorities to design and offer a development programme to Aspiring leaders in or to support succession planning.
 We work with leaders, include those aspiring to middle leadership as well as headship roles across 7 development programmes with each tailored to meet the needs of the group and the local authority.
 The focus is on joint delivery between us, the school and the local authority.
 This not only ensures that local needs are net but enables participants to evaluate the difference their learning has made for them, their organisation and the young people they work with.